bibi blangsted wants to make you a perfect white shirt that lasts forever | read | i-D

 Christel Bibi Blangsted pulls out two different samples of white fabric from a folder, and holds them up in the sunlight.
 "Which feels better?" she asks, urging us to touch them and sense the very slight differences.
 To distinguish the two almost identical brushed cotton samples requires an expert touch and knowledge of fabric which many don't have.

-You want to merge shirts with jewellery in order to create something more 'valuable', in terms of the attachment people have to it.
+You want to merge shirts with jewelry in order to create something more "valuable" in terms of the attachment people have to it.
 Why?

-Working with jewellery was not just in order to create emotional value, but for a large part meant to highlight the beauty of simplicity, or form.
-It is true though, that I believe jewellery has another form of value to add which a garment on its own often does not have.
-My thoughts on this follow along the line of the attachment one has to a favourite necklace, for example.
+Working with jewelry was not just in order to create emotional value, but for a large part meant to highlight the beauty of simplicity, or form.
+It is true though, that I believe jewelry has another form of value to add which a garment on its own often does not have.
+My thoughts on this follow along the line of the attachment one has to a favorite necklace, for example.
 It becomes you.
 You live in it, and you identify with it.
-Is it Fashion?
+Is it "Fashion?"
 Perhaps not, but is it design?
 The answer to me is yes.

 So in a way, you approach fashion with a different timescale in mind.